vzexg-2/CloudX/README.md

 ## What is CloudX?
-CloudX is a DDoS tool that can break ( pass through ) to the https protocol.
+CloudX is a DDoS tool has a chance of 25% to break ( pass through ) https protocol website, and 75% to pass through the http website protocol

 ## What is HTTPS/HTTP?
 Hypertext transfer protocol secure (HTTPS) is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.
 HTTPS is encrypted in order to increase security of data transfer and